Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 ## Design

 - ### Branding
-Alliteration of the B sound - Browse the Best to frame the offering, that the user will get to dynamically search for and explore offerings
+    - Alliteration of the B sound in both website name and the Search Options: Browse the Best, Bread, Brew, Books and Banjos
-Reinforced by the further B alliteration of the four "B" categories which offer variety and specificity
+    - Clean, simple - using iconography for the four categories

 - ### Colours
+    - Following the Green theme of the Google Places API, using green as the key Colour
+    - Otherwise clean black and white allowing the Map and Results to stand out

 - ### UI
+    - Clean, simple UI
+    - 2 column layout for Map and results on larger screens
+    - 1 column layout on smaller devices

 - #### Typography
+    - Poppins font for bolder, larger text
+    - Open Sans for body and smaller text.
+    - Sans Serif as the fallback if fonts aren't imported correctly.

 - #### Imagery
+    - Google Maps provides literally a window to the world through the Map
+    - Using the optional Google Map UI and layer options so user can opt to look at topography

 - #### Wireframes
+    -
+    -

 ## Features

-* Intro Module
+* Intro Modal provides introduction, explaining the "pick a type" and "choose a location" steps.
+* Modal is easily x-ed out or skipped vis the Start Browsing button.
-* Header - Identity
+* Header - Identity, Type Buttons and Search field with optiona Country Drop Down
-* Four B Buttons - Category Selections
+* Country Dropdown allows for restricted city autocomplete by country
-* Map - default and dynamic states
+* Map - default and dynamic states, user can zoom and search within Map
-* Search results
+* Search results - allow user to move to location by clicking on markers
+* Map Markers - allow user to see more information on result including url hyperlink to website (if available)
-* Responsivity - Responsive across devices - allowing same experience, two column layout
+* Responsivity - Responsive across devices - allowing one and two column layouts
 * Google Map layers allows user to looka t satelitte as well as simplified map view

 ## Features to be added

+* Would like to develop branding and ideally bring the FontAwesome icons as makers onto maps
+* Would also like to explore a four-color code, similar to initial wireframes
 * Refine some results - Google Places groups some establishments I'd rather filter out such as "bookmakers" for "book_stores"
-* Likewise add explicit keywords to types and search function
+* Likewise would add explicit keywords to types and search function
+* Would look at additional styling of map - https://mapstyle.withgoogle.com/
+* May also bring some Places Photos images into the results table, and/or on the Map Marker Info Boxes

 ## Development history
-Google API
-Get places input working on modal get active state as toggle regardless of focus add favico
+* I was intrigued by Google Places and Map API from the Code Get places input working on modal get active state as toggle regardless of focus add favico